StarnightLibrary/starnight/docs/articles/internal/index.md

 ## Usage

 Starnight.Internal contains @Starnight.Internal.Gateway.DiscordGatewayClient to deal with events, as well as @Starnight.Internal.Rest.RestClient to send requests to the API.
 Furthermore, there are multiple classes for dealing with rest requests, ensuring correct payloads etc, known as *rest resources*.

 Starnight.Internal operates upon dependency injection and has working integration for the .NET generic host.
 More information can be found at the [getting started article](./getting-started.md) - for this overview, let it suffice to say that it is very difficult, albeit not impossible, to operate Starnight.Internal without dependency injection.
 Extension methods are provided for registering the rest and gateway clients, optionally enabling generic host integration for the gateway.

 ## Concepts

-### Responders
+### Listeners

-Responders are types implementing <xref href="Starnight.Internal.Gateway.Responders.IResponder`1"> and registered using the `AddResponder` extension method.
-One responder type can implement however many responder interfaces it likes.
+Listeners are types implementing <xref href="Starnight.Internal.Gateway.Listeners.IListener`1"> and registered using the `AddListener` extension method.
+One listener type can implement however many listener interfaces it likes.

 Whenever the @Starnight.Internal.Gateway.DiscordGatewayClient receives an event, a new service scope is created.
-Then, responders are invoked within that scope by the order of <xref href="Starnight.Internal.Gateway.Responders.ResponderPhase?text=phases">, where the specific order of responders is undefined behaviour.
-More information can be found at the dedicated [article](./responders.md).
+Then, listeners are invoked within that scope by the order of <xref href="Starnight.Internal.Gateway.Listeners.ListenerPhase?text=phases">, where the specific order of listeners is undefined behaviour.
+More information can be found at the dedicated [article](./listeners.md).

 > [!INFO]
-> A responder type can only be registered to phases as a whole.
-If you need to fine-grain control of responder phases, you will need to register multiple different responder types.
+> A listener type can only be registered to phases as a whole.
+If you need to fine-grain control of listener phases, you will need to register multiple different listener types.

 ### Rest Resources and Payloads